mParticle/docs/src/pages/integrations/blueshift/event/index.md

 1. Obtain your Blueshift API Key [from the Blueshift dashboard](https://app.getblueshift.com/dashboard#/account_setup) or by contacting success@getblueshift.com.
 2. Use the API key to configure a Blueshift output for your mParticle workspace

+<b>Note:</b> Blueshift leverages User Identity Change (UIC) events to trigger identity calls within their system.
+If you do not trigger a UIC event, event data forwarded to Blueshift for that user may not be mapped to a Blueshift user profile.
+As an alternative, you can ask Blueshift to whitelist other event types to be leveraged for Blueshift identity calls.
+Please reach out to your Blueshift account manager if you believe this may be required for your account.

 ## Blueshift Configurations

 mParticle supports both a server-to-server integration and a client-side kit integration.
 In-app events and events associated with push notifications will be sent client-side to Blueshift via Blueshift's SDK in conjunction with this kit.
 All other events will be sent via the server-to-server integration.